kineticdata/tenant-data-manager/README.md

 * slug -       **my-space**                 # the space slug to create
 * host -       **https://kinops-test.io**   # the URL of the core server
 * subdomains - **false**                    # Optional flag to disable subdomains for tenant spaces
+* callback                                  # Optional callback configuration hash
+  * attribute                               # FOR MANAGEMENT SPACE ONLY - attribute name to clear
+  * token                                   # FOR TENANT SPACE ONLY - deferred task token
+  * url                                     # FOR TENANT SPACE ONLY - URL to complete the deferred task
 * http_options                              # Optional HTTP configuration hash
   * log_level -  **info**                   # Optional log level passed to template scripts
   * log_output - **STDERR**                 # Optional log output location passed to template scripts